+Grade 2025 Compliant

-Grade 2022 Suggestions to Compliant Maintain existing action and processes. improve/resolve i Maintain existing action and processes.
+Suggestions to Maintain existing action and processes.

+improve/resolve

 10.2.20 Staff Facilities Best Practice With respect to teachers, school facilities affect teacher recruitment, retention, commitment, and effort.
 With respect to students, school facilities affect health, behaviour, engagement, learning, and growth in achievement.
-Opinions on staff room design vary widely from school to school.
+Opinions on staffroom design vary widely from school to school.
 In some schools, these spaces are used successfully by teachers for collaboration and knowledge sharing.
-In other schools, the staff room is avoided at all costs, or has even been removed altogether and replaced with mixed student and staff breakout spaces.
-We believe that the staff room is often the most neglected room in the school.
-Many schools are so focussed on attracting the top students and keeping their grounds looking immaculate, but when it comes to the staff room - the engine room of the entire school - it is a different story.
-Does your staff room design itself leave anything to be desired?
+In other schools, the staffroom is avoided at all costs or has even been removed altogether and replaced with mixed student and staff breakout spaces.

+We believe that the staffroom is often the most neglected room in the school.
+Many schools are so focussed on attracting the top students and keeping their grounds looking immaculate, but when it comes to the staffroom - the engine room of the entire school - it is a different story.

+Does your staffroom design itself leave anything to be desired?
 Are there tea stains on the carpet, seating that has seen better days or overstuffed pigeonholes?
 Are there out-dated staff notices or overflowing bins?
 Your staffroom should be, in a certain sense, a haven for your staff.
 A place where they can meet to recharge, socialize with colleagues and obtain advice and support.
-Whilst a staff room etiquette may be necessary, we believe that creating an inspirational staff base could make a world of difference to your school.
-Head teachers should ask themselves these 3 very important questions: 1.
-Would you be happy to show your staff room to prospective parents of the school?
-2. Do you enjoy using your staff room?
-3. Is the furniture and decor fit for purpose?
-The staff room is no longer just a place to spend their lunch hour.
+Whilst a staffroom etiquette may be necessary, we believe that creating an inspirational staff base could make a world of difference to your school.

+Head teachers should ask themselves these 3 very important questions:

+- 1. Would you be happy to show your staffroom to prospective parents of the school? - 2.
+Do you enjoy using your staffroom? - 3.
+Is the furniture and decor fit for purpose?

+The staffroom is no longer just a place to spend their lunch hour.
 It is a place to work undistracted by students, an escape away from noisy corridors, a change of scene, a break-out area, a library to store important documents, and a place to conduct meetings.
 Staff rooms boost the morale of teachers.
 This communal area is where teachers can connect with one another.
 A reminder that working in a school is a team effort.
-Teachers need that network and this support reflects positivity onto the students, improving results all around.
+Teachers need that network, and this support reflects positivity onto the students, improving results all around.
 Teachers are under constant scrutiny.
 From peers, superiors, parents and Ofsted.

-Staff rooms are important for members of staff and can boost morale, as well as giving them a place to call their own.
+Staffrooms are important for members of staff and can boost morale, as well as giving them a place to call their own.
 Making members of staff feel like they belong and are supported reflects onto the students also.

-Audit Findings There is a Staff Room in the school building for staff to use.
-There are currently no chairs with arms in the staff room.
-It is important to have chairs with arms available in staff rooms as people with mobility issues would find it easier to use them.
-The staff have a place to work in the staff room area.
-There are kitchen facilities available and a place to make hot drinks, to eat and to relax.
-The Staff Room offers a place to store important documentation and books (library) as well as personal belongings in a secure environment.
-Grade 2022 Improvement Recommended Suggestions to improve/resolve Provide at least one high backed chair in the staff room.
+There is a Staffroom in the school building for staff to use.

+The school recognises that everyone needs 'timeout' and acknowledge that their staffroom is extremely important for their employees.
+The school staffroom is there for teaching staff to relax, re-energise and socialise with their colleagues in between lessons.

+Having their own break out area as the space to take time out from the hectic school day can help to keep morale high.
+The staffroom acts as the perfect place for members of staff to take a well-deserved break (just like the pupils do) and informally socialise with other teachers too.

+The staffroom is not wheelchair accessible due to the 3 steps leading down into the kitchen area.
+If the school were to employ a staff member with a mobility disability, then an alternative arrangement would need to be found for them.

+Grade 2025 would find it easier to use them.
+Improvement Recommended Suggestions to improve/resolve Provide a chair with a high back and arms in staffrooms.